flatironsdevelopment/user_trackers/README.md

 # User trackers

-user_trackers is a ruby gem for tracking user's activity on a ruby on rails app using Mixpanel, Intercom, Slack and app's database.
+user_trackers is a ruby gem for tracking user's activity on a ruby on rails app using [Mixpanel](https://github.com/mixpanel/mixpanel-ruby), [Intercom](https://github.com/intercom/intercom-ruby), [Slack](https://github.com/slack-ruby/slack-ruby-client) and app's database.

 If desired, the gem may be executed using [sidekiq](https://github.com/mperham/sidekiq)  or [resque](https://github.com/resque/resque) and may track guest users and associate their activity to authenticated users when used with **cookies**.

 # Installation

-Add the following line to your Gemfile:

 Add the following line to your Gemfile: